 There are a lot of things to consider before traveling so that you don’t encounter any issues.
 Generally, you will need to do the following:

-- Prepare for your travels as soon as possible
+- Prepare for your travels (at least 3 days before departure)

 For more details on the suggested steps to take, we highly encourage you to review ALL the information provided on our International Student Travel Requirements page, including the Resources Upon Arrival section.